 The Bank aggregates debt instruments relating to medium-sized enterprises and enterprises based on similar credit risk groups on the basis of the Borrower Client Unit.
 The Bank classifies customers within each group into three stages based on the following quantitative and qualitative criteria:

-The Bank classifies customers within each group into three stages based on the following quantitative and qualitative criteria:

-Financial Stage 1 Stage 2 Stage 3

-Instrument

-Classification

-Basic Indicator Additional Basic Indicator Additional Indicator Basic Indicator Additional Indicator (Qualitative

-(Quantitative Indicator (Quantitative (Qualitative Criteria) (Quantitative Criteria) Criteria)

-Criteria) (Qualitative Criteria)

-Criteria)

-Financial There is no Past Scope of risks

-Instruments dues accepted

-Low Credit Risk

-Financial Delay within 30 If the borrower is on the

-instruments have days from the due checklist and / or the

-significant increase date of contractual financial instrument you

-in credit risk installments experience one or more of the

-:following events

-Significant increase in the -

-interest rate on the financial

-asset as a result of increased

-.credit risk

-Significant negative -

-changes in the activity or

-financial or economic

-conditions in which the

-.borrower operates

-.Request rescheduling -

-Significant negative -

-changes in actual or expected

-operating results or cash

-.flows

-Negative future economic -

-changes that affect the

-.borrower's future cash flows

-- Early signs of cash flow /

-liquidity problems such as

-delays in service of creditors

-/ business loans.
+Financial Instrument Staş Stage 2 Stage 3 Classification Basic Indicator (Quantitative Criteria) Additional Indicator (Qualitative Criteria) Basic Indicator (Quantitative Criteria) Additional Indicator (Qualitative Criteria) Basic Indicator (Quantitative Criteria) Additional Indicator (Qualitative Criteria) Financial Instruments Low Credit Risk There is no Past dues Scope of risks accepted Financial instruments have significant increase in credit risk Delay within 30 days from the due date of contractual installments If the borrower is on the checklist and / or the financial instrument you experience one or more of the following events: -Significant increase in the interest rate on the financial asset as a result of increased credit risk. -Significant negative changes in the activity or financial or economic conditions in which the borrower operates. -Request rescheduling. -Significant negative changes in actual or expected operating results or cash flows. -Negative future economic changes that affect the borrower's future cash flows. - Early signs of cash flow / liquidity problems such as delays in service of creditors / business loans.